!!!!! If you take a 3rd party converted car to Volvo for software updates, it will undo the conversion !!!!!!

 Radio Language – NO Pin required!
 Vdash can change the radio language

-Odometer (and speedo) – Pin Required Vdash can change the Odometer from KM to miles and you can fit an MPH overlay.
+Odometer (and speedo) – Pin Required Vdash can change the Odometer from KM to miles and you can fit an 3rd party MPH overlay.
 However, a side effect of this is that the speedometer is then slightly under reading, which is bad.
 You can alter the rolling circumference of the tires in Vdash to bring it back into line.
 Usually adding 120mm to the rolling circumference is about right.

-A different way to go about this is to get MPH clocks, and use Vdash to clone the factory clocks millage to MPH clocks and then do the KM to miles conversion for the Odometer and trip units.
+A different way to go about this is to get MPH clocks, and use Vdash to clone the factory clocks millage to the MPH clocks and then do the KM to miles conversion for the Odometer and trip units.

 P1 Platform